Spring Garden Revival

 Utility Coordination & Infrastructure Protection Requirements for Safe Sod Installation

-Advance notification to Dig Safe (811) is mandatory—submit requests at least 72 hours before excavation.
-Utilities must be clearly marked and documented, with hand-digging required within 18 inches of marked lines.
-Coordinate with utility companies for safety protocols and emergency procedures in case of strikes.
-Specialized protection, such as selective excavation and proper backfill, is needed around utilities, and root barriers may be required.
-Final inspection and clearance verification are coordinated with the Building Department and Water/Sewer Division.
+Before any excavation or sod installation, Dig Safe (811) notification is mandatory, with a recommended 72-hour advance notice (minimum 48 hours).
+Utilities must be clearly marked and documented, and hand-digging is required within 18 inches of marked lines.
+Safety protocols include coordination with utility companies, emergency procedures for utility strikes, and adherence to minimum cover requirements.
+Specialized protection such as selective excavation, proper backfill, and root barriers near utilities is essential.
+Final inspection and clearance verification must be coordinated with the Building Department and Water/Sewer Division.

 Post-Installation Establishment Care & Long-Term Management Planning